 Comment

 Applicability of the Eighth Amendment standard for failure to protect from attack.
 As noted above (see Comment 4.11.1), the Eighth Amendment applies to claims by convicted prisoners.
 Failure-to-protect claims by arrestees or pretrial detainees proceed under a substantive due process theory, and prior decisions by the court of appeals indicated that the standard for arrestees or pretrial detainees is at least as protective as the Eighth Amendment standard.
-Most recently, the court of appeals has stated simply, “This Court has applied the same standard to a failure-to-prevent claim under the Fourteenth Amendment as under the Eighth Amendment.”
+In 2014, the court of appeals stated simply, “This Court has applied the same standard to a failure-to-prevent claim under the Fourteenth Amendment as under the Eighth Amendment.”
 Thomas v.
 Cumberland County, 749 F.3d 217, 223 n.4 (3d Cir.
 2014).
+Most recently, in Hightower v.
+Philadelphia, 130 F.4th 352, 356 (3d Cir.
+2025), the court of appeals noted a circuit split regarding whether the standard for pretrial detainees is subjective or objective but found it unnecessary to decide the question.

 Content of the Eighth Amendment standard for failure to protect from attack. “‘[P]rison officials have a duty ... to protect prisoners from violence at the hands of other prisoners.’ ” Farmer v.
 Brennan, 511 U.S. 825, 833 (1994) (quoting Cortes-Quinones v.
 Jimenez-Nettleship, 842 F.2d 556, 558 (1st Cir.
 1988)).
 “Being violently assaulted in prison is simply not ‘part of the penalty that criminal offenders pay for their offenses against society.’ ” Id. at 834 (quoting Rhodes v.
 Chapman, 452 U.S. 337, 347 (1981)).